therapeutic learning environments

-In December 2020, Legat became one of only 54 firms to receive an AIA Chicago 2030 Badge for reporting energy use data in 2019.
-Our projects achieved on average a 47% predicted Energy Use Intensity (EUI) reduction and a 59% reduction in lighting power density.
-This means that Legat-designed projects consume less energy and create more savings than the national average.
+In March 2022, we became one of few architectural firms to receive an AIA Chicago 2030 Badge for reporting energy use data from 2021.
+Our projects achieved on average a 49% predicted Energy Use Intensity (EUI) reduction and a 43% reduction in lighting power density.
+This reporting framework indicates that Legat-designed buildings consume less than half the energy than the national average.

-Legat Architects, a Chicago-based architecture and interior design firm, works with building owners and communities to overcome facility challenges with design that improves performance and lives.
-The firm operates six Midwestern studios to deliver the convenience and attentiveness of the local architect with the resources and know-how of the global design firm.
+Legat Architects, an architecture and interior design firm, works with building owners and communities to overcome facility challenges with design that improves performance and lives.
+We operate six Midwestern studios to deliver the convenience and attentiveness of the local architect with the resources and know-how of the global design firm.
 Legat’s portfolio includes commercial, governmental, healthcare, higher education, hospitality, mixed-use, preK-12 education, and transportation facilities.